Catfishing – is it legal? What’s the state of the law?

 Contact a top Milwaukee criminal defense lawyer to defend your criminal case.

-The criminal defense attorneys at Meyer Van Severen, S.C. specialize in defending criminal cases.
+The criminal defense attorneys at Van Severen Law Office specialize in defending criminal cases.
 Whether you’ve been charged with disorderly conduct, identity theft, unauthorized use of an individual’s personal identifying information, or any other criminal case, call a top law firm.
 Surely, a criminal conviction sticks with you for the rest of your life.
-Without reservation, contact top law firm Meyer Van Severen, S.C. at (414) 270-0202.
+Without reservation, contact top law firm Van Severen Law Office at (414) 270-0202.
 Finally, if you have questions about catfishing, give us a call.